 In May 2009, the FASB issued the Subsequent Events Topic of the FASB Accounting Standards Codification (the "Subsequent Events Topic") to establish general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-In particular, the Subsequent Events Topic sets forth: (a) the period after the balance sheet date during which management of a reporting entity shall evaluate events or transactions that may occur for potential recognition or disclosure in the financial statements; (b) the circumstances under which an entity shall recognize events or transactions occurring after the balance sheet date in its financial statements; and (c) the disclosures that an entity shall make about events or transactions that occurred after the balance sheet date.
+In particular, the Subsequent Events Topic sets forth: (a) the period after the balance sheet date during which management of a reporting entity shall evaluate events or transactions that may occur for potential recognize events or transactions occurring after the balance sheet date in its financial statements; (b) the circumstances under which an entity shall recognize events or transactions occurring after the balance sheet date in its financial statements; and (c) the disclosures that an entity shall make about events or transactions that occurred after the balance sheet date.
 The provisions of the Subsequent Events Topic are effective for interim or annual financial periods ending after June 15, 2009.
 The Company adopted the provisions of the Subsequent Events Topic effective as of June 30, 2009 and its adoption did not have a material impact on its results of operations, financial condition or its disclosures.